joneswack/ocr-workbench/README.md

 brew install tesseract-lang
 ```

-Additionally, the correct paths for the tesseract and modelscope directories need to be set in ``docling_environment/config.json``.
+Additionally, the correct paths for the tesseract and modelscope (used by RapidOCR) directories need to be set in ``docling_environment/config.json``.

 ## Running experiments